 They grow best at temperatures between 65ºF to 75ºF.
 Seeds germinate poorly at low soil temperatures, therefore, wait until the soil is 60ºF before planting.
 Plant seeds one inch deep and 12 inches apart in rows 40 inches apart, or plant several seeds in hills that are three feet apart.
 Thin plants in rows so they are two to three feet apart and thin plants in hills to two or three plants per hill.
 For vine-type squash, thin plants four to six feet apart.

 It is important to control the weeds through frequent shallow cultivation and/or with the use of mulches.
 A black plastic mulch stops all weed growth and can help in warming the soil.
 If using an organic mulch, wait until early July before laying it down to allow the ground to warm.
 Cultivate all the weeds before applying the mulch.
-Desirable materials include straw, saltmarsh hay or sawdust.
+Desirable materials include straw, shredded leaves or rotted sawdust.
 Hay should be avoided because it may contain weed seeds.
 Grass clippings can also be used as long as the lawn was not treated with an herbicide.

 Cucumbers and squash require a plentiful supply of water.
 Keep the soil evenly moist throughout the season.
-If it does not rain, an application of an inch of water per week will be enough.
+If it does not rain, an application of an inch of water per week should be sufficient.